hd326/hommet/readme.md

 ## Hommet

-This application is a real estate design with some database-driven features such as property listing, viewing communities, viewing properties, favoriting properties, user and agent authentication, and contact forms.
+This application is a real estate design with some database-driven features such as CRUD functionality for agents, property listing, viewing communities, viewing properties, favoriting properties, user and agent authentication, and contact forms.

 To get started: